translocathor/enumeration-generator/README.md

-# enumeration-generator
+# Enumeration Generator
-Maven plugin to generate Java enumerations from properties files
+Maven plugin to generate Java enumerations from properties files using [Apache FreeMarker](http://freemarker.org/)

 ## Motivation
 It is a common use case to load predefined key-value pairs from a properties file in a Java application.
 Whether you load application settings or localization text, you always need to provide a key for the value you want to load.
 Ususally you end up with code like this